nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The `RoleListPanel` appears at the bottom of `CompanyCard` displaying key information of `Role` from `RoleCard`.

+The `ReminderWindow` appears as a separate window displaying key information of `Reminder` from `ReminderCard`.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the `MainWindow` is specified in `MainWindow.fxml`

 The `UI` component,